dansmyers/ComputerOrganizationAndArchitecture/Notes/02b-Naming-of-Parts.md

 We'll study VM in detail in CMS 330 when we discuss operating systems.
 For now, you may assume that every program runs with a private address space like the one in the diagram.

 ### Buses and I/O Devices

+A bus is, physically, just a group of wires that connect components on the computer.
+Rather than a single bus, like in von Neumann's design, modern computers typically have a hierarchy of buses, with faster, shorter buses at higher levels and slower, larger buses at lower levels.
+The fastest connection is reserved for main memory, which helps keep the CPU supplied with data and instructions.

+An important parameter of a bus is its **width**, the number of bits it can move in a single transfer.
+A bus with a width of one is called a *serial* bus: it transfers only one bit at at time.
+Older buses, like PCI, had widths of 32 or 64 bits.
+It turns out, however, that designing large parallel buses is hard, because synchronizing transfers on 32 or 64 different wires is difficult and electrical "crosstalk" between wires leads to errors.
+The trend, therefore, has been towards highly optimizied serial buses, like USB ("Universal Serial Bus") and PCI Express, that drive bits through a system at very high clock speeds with low error rates.